AbednigoLethole/decipherapp/README.md

 Decrypt the ciphertext using these distances for each key (E, T, and A).
 Display the decrypted results in the app's user interface.

-6. You can view the decrypted solutions labeled as "Solution 1," "Solution 2," and "Solution 3" in the app's interface.
+6. You can view the decrypted solutions labeled as "Solution 1," "Solution 2," and "Solution 3" in the app's interface and terminal.